Compute!

-Compute!, often stylized as COMPUTE!, is an American home computer magazine that was published from 1979 to 1994.
+Compute!, often stylized as COMPUTE!, was an American home computer magazine that was published from 1979 to 1994.
 Its origins can be traced to 1978 in Len Lindsay's PET Gazette, one of the first magazines for the Commodore PET.
 In its 1980s heyday, Compute! covered all major platforms, and several single-platform spinoffs of the magazine were launched.
 The most successful of these was Compute!'s Gazette, which catered to VIC-20, Commodore 64, and later the Commodore 128 computer users.

 Compute! printed type-in programs for games, utilities, and applications, usually in BASIC.
 Often there were multiple versions for different computers.
 Sometimes programs were provided as lists of numbers representing a machine language program, to be typed in a utility called MLX.

 History

 Compute!s original goal was to write about and publish programs for all of the computers that used some version of the MOS Technology 6502 CPU.
 It started out in 1979.

 ABC Publishing acquired Compute!
 Publications in May 1983 for $18 million in stock, and raised circulation of the magazine from 200,000 to 420,000 by the end of the year.
 Compute!'s Gazette, for Commodore computers, began publishing that year.
 Compute! claimed in 1983 that it published more type-in programs "in each issue than any magazine in the industry".
 A typical issue would feature a large-scale program for one of the covered platforms, with smaller programs for one or more platforms filling the remainder of the issue's type-ins.

 Editors of the magazine included Robert Lock, Richard Mansfield, Charles Brannon, and Tom R. Halfhill.
 Noted columnists included Jim Butterfield, educator Fred D'Ignazio and science fiction author Orson Scott Card.

 In 1984–1985, Compute! published type-in listings for the SpeedScript word processor by Charles Brannon, which was on-par with commercial offerings at the time.

 In 1987, Laser Chess for the Atari ST won Compute!s programming competition and versions were published for other systems in the magazine.
 Multiple Laser Chess inspired games have been written since then.

 With the May 1988 issue, the magazine was redesigned and the type-in program listings were dropped.

 In 1990, Compute! was out of publication for several months when it was sold to General Media, publishers at the time of Omni and Penthouse magazines, in May of that year.
 General Media changed the title of the magazine to COMPUTE, without the exclamation point, and the cover design was changed to resemble that of OMNI magazine.
 Ziff Davis bought Compute!s assets, including its subscriber list, in 1994.
 General Media had ceased its publication before the sale.